atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Mr. Selby, " said she, do ^
 not abuse Sir Thomas and Lady
 Lumley; - I'am: sure they are very genteel people."
-Aye — but Such genteel people, as. you call them, ruin Such plain people as we were, Mrs..
+Aye --but Such genteel people, as. you call them, ruin Such plain people as we were, Mrs..
 Selby, before these came among us."
 I
 t
-Well! — I know it is to no purpose
+Well! --I know it is to no purpose
 %
 talk to you about these things.
 You don’t understand them; you should, therefore,. let us alone, who. do."
-Yes — I may let you ruin, me, yonr ** self, and she girls into the bargain, I 'H 5 supr
+Yes --I may let you ruin, me, yonr ** self, and she girls into the bargain, I 'H 5 supr
 %
 /
 (

-jl j but I shall not, I asture* r — IS I cannot keep my wife in or li der, I will, at least, take care of my jl ‘‘ children." ' j 1. — d! what harm can come tonnes
+jl j but I shall not, I asture* r --IS I cannot keep my wife in or li der, I will, at least, take care of my jl ‘‘ children." ' j 1. --d! what harm can come tonnes
 I i in going to London, papa ?"
 Said'
 I Maria.
 Do not people come and go
 I j ' every year, without being at all the